auth0/docs/articles/hooks/index.md

 ## Manage Hooks

-Manage Hooks using:
+Manage Hooks using the Dashboard.

-* The Dashboard

-### Use the Dashboard

 With the Dashboard, you can [create](/hooks/guides/create-hooks-using-dashboard) or [delete](/hooks/guides/delete-hooks-using-dashboard) a Hook, [edit an existing Hook](/hooks/guides/edit-hooks-using-dashboard), and [enable or disable an existing Hook](/hooks/guides/enable-disable-hooks-using-dashboard) using the Dashboard.